 What are the side effects of lion’s mane?

-There are no known serious side effects of Hericium erinaceus.
+There are no known serious lion's mane contraindications.
 The most common side effect of lion’s mane people experience is indigestion which disappears after a few days of use.
 However, if you want to avoid digestion issues, start with a low dosage and work your way up once your body gets used to the mushroom.

 How long does it take for lion’s mane to work?

-It usually takes about two weeks for you to notice any lion’s mane benefits, and it may take even longer, depending on how much you take and what you’re taking it for.
+It usually takes about two weeks of taking lion's mane mushroom powder or extract for you to notice any lion’s mane benefits, and it may take even longer, depending on how much you take and what you’re taking it for.
 Don’t be discouraged if you don’t notice immediate effects, keep at it and increase the dosage slightly, and the results will come.